 B.Sc.
 Architecture, Ain Shams University, 1998

-Ehab is research active member of The Centre for Sustainable Development (CSD) in the areas of architectural design within cultural/heritage contexts.
+Ehab is research active in the areas of architectural and urban design within cultural/heritage contexts.

 Current teaching responsibilities:

 Ehab is a PhD supervisor, and welcomes applicants with interest in topics that bridge between architecture, urbanisation, cultural heritage, museums, and users’ wellbeing